ssoonmi/05-20-Lecture-Notes/W8D2/binarySearchTree.md

 ## Binary Search Tree Traversal

-To easily obtain all values of a Binary Search Trees in ascending order, we ALWAYS traverse a Binary Search TRee in a Depth-First manner.
+To easily obtain all values of a Binary Search Trees in ascending order, we ALWAYS traverse a Binary Search TRee in a post-order Depth-First manner.

+## Typical Methods on a Binary Search Tree

+* Add
+* Remove
+* Has?

+### Add

+To add a new value, a new value will be inserted as a leaf (or the root node if it's the first node).
+If the new node is less than the current node, it will be inserted to the left.
+If the new node is greater than the current node, it will be inserted to the right.
+We continue this pattern until the new node will be inserted as a leaf.

+### Remove

+A node with two children:
+* We find the leftmost grandchild of the removed node's immediate right child.

+A node with one child:
+* The remove node's child and its subtree take the place of the removed node (we shift the subtree upwards).